v2krishna/kickstarter-analysis/README.md

 * Goals which are less than 7000 has higher success rate.

 ### Challenges and Difficulties Encountered
-    * Data has to been cleansed.
-    * Some variables have to derived from the existing data points.
+  Data has been provided is not readily useful to perform the analysis, Data has to be cleansed, formatted, sorte, then had to derive the variables thats are been not available points.
+Had to change the unix dateformats
     * Convert the UnixTimestamp in more readily format.
     * Had to derive the numerical data/Key Figures for performing the analysis.